kazn-jp/ats-mini-station-name-patch/README.md

 # Manual Station Name Assignment Patch for ATS-MINI
+> This is a small, Japan-specific patch for ATS-MINI v2.30, shared as a patch file only.
+> All credit for the original ATS-MINI project goes to its author.

 This is a personal modification for the ATS-MINI project (v2.30), intended for Japan-specific broadcast conditions.